-Each of our non-employee directors is also eligible to receive automatic grants of restricted stock under our 2011 Plan.
-On the date of each annual meeting of stockholders, beginning with the Annual Meeting, each non-employee director who will continue to serve on our Board of Directors following such annual meeting will be granted an award of restricted stock with a value equal to \$40,000, based on the closing price of our common stock on the date of such grant.
+Equity Compensation.
+Each of our non-employee directors is eligible to receive automatic grants of restricted stock under our 2011 Equity Incentive Award Plan, or our 2011 Plan.
+On the date of each annual meeting of stockholders, each non-employee director who continues to serve on our Board of Directors following such annual meeting will be granted an award of restricted stock with a value equal to \$40,000, based on the closing price of our common stock on the date of such grant.
 These awards of restricted stock will vest ratably as to one-third of the shares subject to each grant on each of the first three anniversaries of the date of grant, subject to the director's continued service on our Board of Directors.
 All awards of restricted stock granted to each non-employee director will vest in full upon a change in control (as defined in the 2011 Plan).
+On July 10, 2012, the date of our 2012 Annual Meeting of Stockholders, we granted each of our non-employee directors 1,603 restricted shares of our common stock pursuant to our 2011 Plan.